In Defense of Christina Korbe: Editorial Writing

 Robert Korbe said when the front door window was broken, he knew it was the police, so he ran into the basement to retrieve cocaine from a file cabinet and flush it down the washtub.
 He ran out the back door, where he was arrested."

 In all the reports surrounding this case, no one took the side of Christina Korbe.
-I do, and I think she was unjustly punished.
-If I were writing an editorial piece on this case, I would write something like this:
+For the sake of seeing this issue from every angle I will try to argue that she was unjustly punished.
+If I were writing an editorial piece on this case from her stand-point, I would write something like this:

 Imagine it's a cold November night, perfect for sleeping.
 You're curled up in your bed, safe and sound with your children sleeping softly in the next room.
 At 6:30 in the morning, before the sun has even peaked it's rays above the horizon, your front door is smashed in and you are wrenched from your sleep.
 You look for your husband in the bed next to you so he can go find out what's happening.
 He isn't there.
 Your heart is pounding.
 Someone is breaking into your home and you can't find your husband.